Keep Charlotte and Nathan Moving Forward Together!

-My youngest two children, Charlotte and Nathan, both have Cerebral Palsy and both use Power Wheelchairs.
+My youngest two children, Charlotte and Nathan, both have Cerebral Palsy and use Power Wheelchairs.
 Currently, we transport both wheelchairs in my Toyota Sienna Minivan.
 Since the wheelchairs weigh 300 lbs. each, we must use a folding ramp to get them into the van.
 The ramp is very heavy to lift and manipulate, not to mention time consuming.
 Transporting the two wheelchairs is taking a physical toll on both me and the car.
 The weight of the two wheelchairs in addition to the weight of the four family members puts us right at the maximum payload capacity of the van, so I try to limit how many other things are in the van.
 The payload weight concerns limit our ability to travel.

-Although I work full-time as a teacher of the blind and visually impaired, we cannot afford the cost of a full-size van with a wheelchair lift that would transport our family including the two wheelchairs.
+I’ve retired after teaching children with disabilities for 33 years.
+We cannot afford the cost of a full-size van with a wheelchair lift that would transport our family including the two wheelchairs.
 Health insurance will not contribute to the cost of this vehicle.
 When they were in school, the school district shared some responsibility in transporting the kids in their wheelchairs.
 Now that they are adults, they need transportation for college, jobs, and simply for living their lives.

 Charlotte was placed with our family at only 9 months old.
 She was very sick.
 She struggled to breathe and to eat.
 She cried all the time.
 She was unable to sit or move independently.
 Her arms and legs were in a frog position.
 I remember that every time I held her to give her a bottle, I would encourage her to relax enough to put her hands on the bottle.
 Access to several medical specialties at AI duPont Hospital for Children helped us to manage some of her chronic health conditions so that she felt healthier and happier.
 She also received Early Intervention Services including speech therapy, occupational therapy, and physical therapy.
 She also benefited from positioning equipment and braces on her legs.
 When she finally started using a special walker, I remember the rehabilitation doctor telling me that he wishes he had done a case study on Charlotte, because he never expected her to achieve the milestone of being able to walk.
 Charlotte has undergone several surgical procedures including eye surgery and major orthopedic surgeries in Kindergarten, 5th Grade, and at 21 years old.
 She’s done so much, and has so much more to do.